What are Coverage Ratios – Meaning and Calculation

 Lenders are interested in the debt service coverage to judge the firm’s ability to pay off current interest and loan instalments.

-Debt service coverage ratio is computed as below:
+The debt service coverage ratio is computed as below:

 Earning available for total debt service (or EBIT)/ Interest Expenses+Loan Instalments